 International Driving Permits are not recognised in Nigeria.
 You will need a local licence to operate a motor vehicle in Nigeria.

 Motorbikes are banned in some urban centres.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Always wear a helmet.

 Public transport is often unsafe due to unqualified and uninsured drivers, poor vehicle maintenance, high speed driving and overcrowding.
 Trains are often overcrowded and are targeted by criminals.